barbazul/1kfa/mod_guide_player.md

 with moves like Entreat the Blood-Bound and Channel the Living Light.

 Following that, results of ✅︎ and ✔✔ cause a further cost to be incurred, as chosen from the list by the GM or the player, respectively.
+In the case where the item being used is depleted of charges, it is still a valid choice to lose a charge on that same item *permanently*.

 **Note:** if the magic item being used is a magical weapon, another choice is available: "the weapon is damaged".